aearl23/Startup-/README.md

 **2/13**

 - For the CSS styling deliverable, I added features like an image, flexbox, responsiveness, and headers and footers to my web application
+- I made all the pages have the same layout, used styling from bootstrap as well as features such as a collapsable menu and accordian boxes